eelislynne/Web-Snippets/README.md

 ## Radio buttons for anything
 My friend was working on a project and wanted to have "radio buttons" that didn't look like shit.
-He told me that he didn't find any open source one alternative, so I decided to make one.
+He told me that he didn't find any open source alternative, so I decided to make one.
 This just uses some jQuery to do radio button like functionality.
 The radio group is done with a parent div.
 The current selection value is written to an input.

 ### Features
 * Radio buttons for any object (div, p, img, you name it)